ojkelly/yarn.build/readme.md

 ### Caveats

-PNP is not supported yet, as neither is a node.

-You can still read the yaml file directly (it is just a file after all), but existing tooling that wants to read from your `package.json` will break.
+Existing tooling that wants to read from your `package.json` will break, unless it reads it via Yarn.

 #### Troubleshooting